raybunnage/baby-vercel/docs/deployment-guide.md

 - URL: https://dhg-hub.org

 #### Development (development branch)
+> **Setting up the Development Environment URL**
+1. Go to your project in the Vercel dashboard
+2. Click on "Settings" → "Domains"
+3. Add a new domain: `development.dhg-hub.org`
+4. In the Git section of Settings, find "Production Branch"
+5. Click "Edit" and add a branch configuration:
+   - For branch: `development`
+   - Set domain: `development.dhg-hub.org`
+6. Save the configuration

 - What: Testing environment for new features
 - When: After merging feature branches
 - URL: https://dev.dhg-hub.org or https://development.dhg-hub.org